 Billions throughout the world lack access to clean water and sanitation.
-Malnutrition is a major health problem, especially in developing countries.
-Both malnutrition and inadequate water supply and sanitation are linked to poverty.
-The impact of repeated or persistent diarrhoea and the effect of malnutrition on susceptibility to infectious diarrhoea are reinforcing elements of the same vicious circle, especially amongst children in developing countries.
+Malnutrition is a water related disease which causes major health problem, especially in developing countries.
+Malnutrition, inadequate water supply and sanitation are linked to poverty.
+The impact of repeated or persistent diarrhoea, susceptibility to catch on infectious diarrhoea, and the effect of malnutrition are reinforcing elements of the same vicious circle, especially amongst children in developing countries.

-It is very common that the poor do not have access to a working well.
-OHF builds wells for poor families to share.
+As health is important to those who rely on physical strength to earn money, we focus on two other areas: water and sanitation.
+OHF builds hand-pump wells for poor villagers in Prey Veng Province, Cambodia.
 Besides using water for drinking and cooking, some families use the water to grow vegetables on their land.

 You can make an immediate difference to their quality of living!
 Make a donation of $900 to donate a well to 1 family in need.